 Should you buy the Swan Retro Air Fryer?

 Should you buy it?
 If you like the retro design and are intimidated or nonplussed by the idea of smart functions and fancy cooking modes, the Swan Retro Air Fryer does a decent job.
 It’s got a generous capacity, so families will enjoy cooking up large portions of chips and other goodies in its deep basket.
 Cleaning is straightforward, too.

 I can’t say this is my favourite air fryer I’ve tested.
 One of the things I value most in an air fryer is how it speeds up the cooking process, so the fact that it took me a long time to cook chips that would crisp up in just 25 minutes was off-putting.
 I also wasn’t so impressed by how it handled handmade chips, although it did a decent job with frozen food and didn’t experience the same timing limitations with other foods.

 The price is about right for the quality though, and the Swan Retro Air Fryer is one of the cheapest on the market.
 Given the sweet exterior and range of fun colours, it’s got a lot to offer a kitchen visually, without breaking the bank.

 About this review, and the reviewer

 Millie Fender heads up all things small appliances at Future.
 There’s nothing she loves more than testing out the latest and greatest cooking gadgets, for indoor and outdoor use, from toasters to air fryers.
-She reviewed the Philips Essential Air Fryer from her own kitchen, testing it rigorously for a month before writing this review.
+She reviewed the Swan Retro Air Fryer from her own kitchen, testing it rigorously for a month before writing this review.

 Millie lives in South London and is constantly squeezing more appliances into her modest kitchen.
 If it makes it onto the kitchen counters full time, you know an appliance is worth the hype.